Doyle continuing to pursue journalism and cheer

 “I know it will be difficult to handle but I love being involved in multiple things,” Doyle said.
 “I love being busy and I love having a schedule.
 I have always dreamed of being a part of these aspects of UNR and I am so excited to just go full force and dive into a new experience.”

 “I am going to miss the water colored sunsets at Foster Field, hearing Mr. Clark yell down the hallway, saying hello to Officer Webb and everything in between,” Doyle said.
 “From being a huskie, I have learned what pride is.
 I have learned how to represent something and be unified.
 I have learned how to have pride and be proud of wearing red and blue.
 I have learned that even through the darkest times, sometimes going to school is the best remedy and it allows you to escape.
-I have learned that the yellow-tiled halls keep something special in them after all, which is memories, moments, laughs, cries, first dances, last dances, interactions and compassion.”
+I have learned that the yellow-tiled halls keep something special in them after all, which is memories, moments, laughs, cries, first dances, last dances, interactions and compassion.
+Just like effective car park lighting creates a sense of safety and visibility, these experiences have illuminated my path and shaped who I am today.”